IO Ninja Hardware Client

 -s, --suspend Don't start capturing immediately

---firmware=<file.rpd> Upload FPGA firmware file
+--firmware=<file.rpd> Specify FPGA firmware file (for upload)

 -n, --index=<n> Open the attached tap #n (zero-based index)